-Mexico ends federal ban on abortion, but patchwork of state restrictions remains
+Mexico ends its federal ban on abortion, but a patchwork of state restrictions remains

 “We’re not going to stop,” Barrientos said.
 “Let’s remember what happened in the United States.
 After 40 years, the Supreme Court reversed its abortion decision, and we’re not going to stop until Mexico guarantees the right to life from the moment of conception."

-The court said on X that “the legal system that criminalized abortion” in Mexican federal law was unconstitutional because it “violates the human rights of women and people with the ability to gestate.”
+In its ruling, the Mexican court said on X that “the legal system that criminalized abortion” in federal law was unconstitutional because it “violates the human rights of women and people with the ability to gestate.”

 The decision came two years after the court ruled that abortion was not a crime in one northern state.
-That ruling set off a slow state-by-state process of decriminalizing it.
+That decision set off a slow state-by-state process of decriminalizing it.

-Last week, the central state of Aguascalientes became the 12th state to drop criminal penalties.
+Last week, the central state of Aguascalientes became the 12th to drop criminal penalties.

 Abortion-rights activists will have to continue seeking legalization state by state, though Wednesday's decision should make that easier.
 State legislatures can also act on their own to erase abortion penalties.

-For now, the ruling does not mean that every Mexican women will be able to access the procedure immediately, explained Fernanda Díaz de León, sub-director and legal expert for women’s rights group IPAS.
+For now, the ruling does not mean that every Mexican woman will be able to access the procedure immediately, explained Fernanda Díaz de León, sub-director and legal expert for women’s rights group IPAS.

 What it does do — in theory — is obligate federal agencies to provide the care to patients.
 That’s likely to have a cascade of effects.